 If you are always chasing perfection, inevitably, you will either lack a sense of self-worth or have low self-esteem.
 You might develop a negative attitude towards yourself and consider yourself a failure for your inability to get to where you desire to be.
 This is made worse when you see other people achieve the things you wish you could and seem to be living a ‘perfect’ life.

 As a perfectionist, you might feel like you are not enough or are not doing enough to get what you want.
 But by comparing yourself with others, criticizing yourself, or even being disappointed in yourself for not being perfect, you are being unfair to yourself.
+Comparison will affect your happiness and sense of fulfillment in life.

 If you want to learn how to stop chasing perfection and realize you are enough, you have to practice self-love and be more compassionate with yourself.
 Get rid of the negative thoughts and self-sabotaging behaviors by telling yourself nicer things through positive self-talk and affirmations.
 You already have too many things working against you, and the relentless pursuit of perfection should not be one of them.